CryptoPractice/CryptoPlaybook/Symmetric/cbcPaddingOracle/README.md

          except:
              return "Invalid JSON Format!"
  ```
- By looking at the code snippets as shown above, the server is returning different response when there is an invalid padding (Decryption Failed!) compare to a valid padding (Invalid JSON Format!)
+ By looking at the code snippets of cbcPaddingOracle.py as shown above, the server is returning different response when there is an invalid padding (Decryption Failed!) compare to a valid padding (Invalid JSON Format!)
  Hence, attacker is able to make use of this side channel information to perform the padding oracle attack.

  As a mitigation, the developer should ensure the code always return the same response when decrypting packets for either valid or invalid padding.